Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/transpose.md

 suit of methods to do all the needed operations.

 To transpose a matrix, we need a new matrix in which the rows are the former columns and the columns are the former rows.
-I loop of the rows and columns of the input matrix, keeping a record of the row and column subscript indices.
+I loop over the rows and columns of the input matrix, keeping a record of the row and column subscript indices.
 The transposed matrix is built up gradually with a set of new rows (each row being the values found in the corresponding column.
 </div>

 {% highlight python %}